kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-30-WHM-amussen-thornton.md

   - law
 ---

 For Women’s History Month 2023, we have been posting a series of reflections on our first encounters with Alice Thornton and our changing relationship with her books from then to now.
-Feel free to get involved by sending us your own reflections, on [Twitter](https://twitter.com/thornton_books) or on [Facebook](https://www.facebook.com/thornton.books).
+Feel free to get involved by sending us your own reflections on social media.

 Fourth in the series is [Professor Susan Amussen](https://ucmerced.d8.theopenscholar.com/samussen/), a social and cultural historian of early modern Britain based at University of California Merced, who first encountered Thornton's writings in 1977.